keitaroyam/yamtbx/doc/kamo-en.md

 * case 1: online analysis of small wedge at BL32XU

 	kamo bl=32xu
-* case 2: online analysis of normal data (1 or a few crystals for complete data) at BL41XU

-	kamo bl=41xu small_wedges=false
-* case 3: online analysis of data collected with Zoo (automatic system) at BL32XU
+* case 2: online analysis of data collected with ZOO (automatic system) at BL32XU

 	kamo bl=32xu mode=zoo
-* case 4: offline analysis of local data (KAMO will find directories.
+* case 3: offline analysis of local data (KAMO will find directories.
 In above cases, datasets will be found using BSS log files)

 	kamo bl=other

 Use `-h` option to see help and list of all parameters.

-For processing old data, for example, give `date=2015-12-31` to find data collected from the specified date to two days before (by default `date=today`).
+For processing old data on beamline, for example, give `date=2015-12-31` to find data collected from the specified date to two days before (by default `date=today`).
+When `bl=other`, the date parameter is ignored and files in specified directory are processed.

 KAMO automatically finds datasets and start processing when the program started.
 The processing results are saved in the directory specified by `workdir=` (default: \_kamoproc/), which has the same directory as data directory, and in *prefix*\_*startimage*-*endimage*/ XDS/DIALS is run.
 Example is below: